Form I-944: The Complete Guide (Free)

 I-944 Declaration of Self Sufficiency

 The I-944 Declaration of Self Sufficiency form shows that an entering or remaining individual is not likely to become one requiring public assistance.
-Those requesting Immigration Services from the United States Citizenship and Immigration Services (USCIS) may be required to prove that they will not burden the American tax-payers.
+Those requesting Immigration Services from the United States Citizenship and Immigration Services (USCIS) and anyone using the adjustment of status to apply for a green card within the United States may be required to prove that they will not burden the American tax-payers.

 Here to Help with the I944 Declaration Form